swaptacular/swpt_creditors/README.md

    that all incoming SMP messages for the creditors stored on the PostgreSQL server instance, are routed to this queue.

    Also, a [RabbitMQ exchange] named **`creditors_out`** must be configured on the broker instance.
 This exchange is for messages that must be sent to accounting authorities.
-The routing key will represent the debtor ID as hexadecimal.
+The routing key will represent the debtor ID as hexadecimal (lowercase).
 For example, for debtor ID equal to 2, the routing key will be "00.00.00.00.00.00.00.02".

    **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an